Robert H. Sitkoff

 John L. Gray Professor of Law

 Sitkoff serves as an advisory consultant and expert witness in litigation and regulatory matters involving wills, trusts, estates, and fiduciary administration.
 In 2007, he was named an up-and-coming young lawyer by Lawyer’s Weekly USA.
-Sitkoff’s research has been featured in the Wall Street Journal, Business Week, Financial Times, and other leading media outlets.
+Sitkoff’s research has been featured in the New York Times, Wall Street Journal, Business Week, Financial Times, and other leading media outlets.
 Sitkoff is the editor of the Wills, Trusts, and Estates abstracting journal in the Social Science Research Network, is a past chair of the Section on Trusts and Estates of the Association of American Law Schools, and is an academic fellow of the American College of Trust and Estate Counsel.

 Prior to joining the legal academy, Sitkoff was a law clerk to then Chief Judge Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.
 At the University of Chicago Law School, from which he graduated with High Honors, Sitkoff was the Managing Editor of the Law Review, was selected for the Order of the Coif, and was awarded the Olin Prize as the outstanding graduate of his class in law and economics.